ageller/IDEAS_FSS-Vis/WebGL/threejs/SNdata/README.md

 **Challenge #1:**

-1. Add more colormap options to the gui.
+1. Add more colormaps to the gui.
 2. Color the points instead by the luminosity (using the log10lum key).

 **Challenge #2:**